 During the year the City entered into a line of credit agreement with a local bank.
-The line of credit was collateralized by property tax receipts.
-During the year, the City repaid the line of credit plus interest in full.
-The City subsequently entered into a line of credit agreement in the amount of \$300,000 on August 12, 2011, which was repaid plus interest in full during December 2011.
+The line of credit was collateralized by property tax receipts, and assisted the City with funding its operations.
+The City subsequently repaid the line of credit plus interest in full during December 2012.